The George Washington Foundation offers an exciting range of short programs and extended day camps for children. Advance registration is required.

 Cost: $125 per child ages 9-12, $25 per child ages 6-8

-The George Washington Foundation invites young people (ages 12-15) to spend a week getting to know the Bard, in the 400th anniversary year of Shakespeare’s death!
-Campers learn about George Washington’s love of the theater and the performances that he viewed in 18th-century Virginia.
+The George Washington Foundation invites young people (ages 12-15) to spend a week getting to know the Bard.
+Campers learn about George Washington’s love of the theater and the performances that he viewed in eighteenth-century Virginia.
 Young thespians are instructed in warm-up exercises, the language of Shakespeare, stage combat, make up, and costuming.
 The week culminates in a performance of selected scenes from Shakespeare’s plays on Friday at 4:00 p.m.

 Cost: $100 per child